eeue56/meta-elm/README.md

 Welcome to meta-elm!
 In here, we will look at examples of how to abuse Elm to make it work for meta-programming.

+While some of these implementations are type-safe and correct, others are not.
+This means that it's not a good thing to add to any production Elm-based systems, as it removes one of the major benefits of having a static strongly-typed language.

 For example, a implementation of fmap:

 ```elm